-Honor seems to have worked on the bloatware that we usually found on the Huawei phones.
+Honor seems to have worked on the bloatware that we usually found on Huawei phones.
 Though there are still a few useless apps inside, Honor Store and AppGallery could be useful for users.
-AppGallery can not be a replacement to Google’s Play store, at least for years, but it has a variety of apps inside.
+AppGallery can not be a replacement for Google’s Play store, at least for years, but it has a variety of apps inside.

 In addition to usual settings, we found the Digital Balance tool very useful.
 You can set for how long in a day you would want to use the phone.
 Screen time management allows you to keep a balance between the mobile world and real life.
-It could be a useful reminder for anyone or even the kids if they are too obsessed with time eating apps like Insta, Vidmate, Tiktok, PUBG, etc.
+It could be a useful reminder for anyone or even the kids if they are too obsessed with time-eating apps like Insta, Vidmate, Tiktok, PUBG, etc.

 Face unlock and fingerprint scanning features are available on this device.
-The in trend security tools are quick to operate with some extra options to further beef up the security.
+The in-trend security tools are quick to operate with some extra options to further beef up the security.
 With face unlock, you can reach the home screen directly, OR put an extra layer in between that wouldn’t let you land on the home unless you swipe.
 This additional step avoids those unwanted incidents when you don’t want to keep opening the phone every time you look at it.

 The fingerprint scanner also provides some additional functioning.
-For example, touch and hold will shoot the photo if you are in the camera app, and similarly, it can be used to answer the call, stopping the alarm, etc. As usual, App lock and Safe are there for keeping things private.
+For example, touch and hold will shoot the photo if you are in the camera app, and similarly, it can be used to answer the call, stop the alarm, etc. As usual, App lock and Safe are there for keeping things private.

 Honor 8A has a 3020 mAh battery inside.
 In our phone call test, Honor 8A dropped 5% battery after a 30 minutes call while the phone was placed on our desk inside the room.
 The outdoor call for the same duration caused the battery to eat 7% of energy.